timduly4/pyglow/README.md

 # Installation

 1. Download `./dist/pyglow-X.X.tar.gz` and unpack it in your local directory
-  * Alternatively, you can run the following command to clone the repository:
+  * Alternatively, you can clone the repository:
 ```
     git clone git://github.com/timduly4/pyglow.git
 ```